 It's a nice feature.
 And it can be useful.
-Because the next person who browse on your computer will never know where you connected and what websites you visited.
+Because the next person who browses on your computer will never know where you connected and what websites you visited.
 Your privacy is safe locally, on your computer.

 How to turn on private browsing?

 In the main browsers: Open the menu and you will have the opportunity to open a new private window.
-Once launched, the color code of your window will change, so that you know when your using a private window.
+Once launched, the color code of your window will change, so that you know when you're using a private window.

-See below to turn on the feature on Internet Explorer, Chrome and Firefox.
+See below to turn on the feature on Internet Explorer, Chrome, and Firefox.

 Others can still see your information

 Private web browser or incognito mode only prevents your browser from saving your activity.
 It won't stop other sources from seeing what sites you’ve visited.
 Among them:

 - Your Internet service provider (ISP)

 - Your employer (if you're using a computer at work)

 - Your government (it is monitoring, and you know it)